Yale-EEB723/finalproject/Project_notes_w_scripts.md

             - Would use these to construct trees of samples
             - If all else fails, revert to using either PhyLIP3 or RaXML
               - don't understand the difference but I think its just a matter of finding the correct pipeline and if I want to identify phylogenies based on SNPs or recombination events/ backbones / LCBs
-          - FastTree -gtr -nt salmonella_16.fasta > tree_file
+          - `FastTree -gtr -nt salmonella_16.fasta > tree_file`
             - Did this on a VERY large file (24gb) and unsure if this is too large
+            - Was much too large, did not work

 ### Project Notes 4/10/19
   - Still confused on differences between phylogenetic programs
   - Helpful website: https://www.ridom.de/u/FAQ%253AHow_to_build_Advanced_Phylogenetic_Trees%253F.html
     - Currently looking at using either:
       - Core & Accessory Genome Phylogeny comparison
         - multiple alignment with MAFFT (Mol Biol Evol.
 2013, 30:772)
         - ClonalFrameML (PLoS Comput Biol.
 2015, 11:e100404),
         - ( or ClonalOrigin)